Last Updated: December 2025

 On your VR device, a refresh token and access token may be stored locally so that you can stay signed in and upload additional videos without repeating the linking process.
 These tokens are stored only on your device and are not permanently stored on our backend.

-Spatial Camera uses the youtube.upload scope to let you upload videos to your own YouTube channel.
-We use this scope only to:
+Spatial Camera uses the youtube.upload scope to let you upload videos to your

 We do not use the YouTube API to access your watch history, subscriptions, comments, analytics, or other account data.
+We do not use Google user data for advertising, profiling, or training machine learning models.
+Our use of Google user data is limited to providing and improving the user-facing upload functionality in Spatial Camera.

 Our use of information received from Google APIs will adhere to the Google API Services User Data Policy , including the Limited Use requirements.